nikitavoloboev/data/focusing/rules.md

 - Separate information into two levels of quality if necessary (i.e. Twitter Follows / Other).
 - Subscribe to Atom over RSS feed if possible.
+- Be wary of the fact that anyone can lie (on every side) especially when it comes to political news.
+The truth is often more complicated.
+Don't jump to conclusions.
+Have my own opinion/thoughts.

 ## Compassion